dgonzalb/BambooPaymentDoc/content/en/docs/Forms/Embedded-Checkout-Form.md

 Integrating this form into your site or _app_ provides users with a simplified and responsive payment experience suitable for web and mobile applications.

 ## Import of the JavaScript Library
 Find the functionalities of the Embedded Checkout form in a JavaScript library, which must be imported into the client’s website directly from a public URL of our platform.

-Find the functionalities of the Embedded Checkout form in a JavaScript library, which must be imported into the client’s website directly from a public URL of our platform.

 ```javascript